Two Types of Hyperhidrosis

-Excessive sweating is divided into two categories to help clinicians and sufferers understand their cause, and then approach treatment.
-The two types of hyperhidrosis are: Primary Focal and Secondary Generalized.
+Excessive sweating is divided into two categories to help clinicians and sufferers understand their cause and then approach treatment.
+The two types of hyperhidrosis are Primary Focal and Secondary Generalized.
 Understanding the difference is one of the most important steps in understanding hyperhidrosis.
+Keep reading to learn more or listen to this Hyperhidrosis 101 podcast now.

 Whether you have primary or secondary hyperhidrosis can be determined by asking yourself a few questions as outlined by (and published in the Journal of the American Academy of Dermatology, 2004, Vol. 51, P. 274-86) St. Louis dermatologist Dr. Dee Anna Glaser.
 Dr. Glaser is the International Hyperhidrosis Society President and founding board member and an internationally recognized expert in hyperhidrosis.
 First, says Glaser, ask yourself if you have experienced focal visible excess sweat for at least six months without apparent cause.
 If the answer is "yes," then the next step is determining whether you meet at least two of the following criteria: